Couple experiencing early pregnancy loss learns the cause is a uterine septum

-In October 2016, Cassidy Saia woke to pain and a sense of something terribly wrong with her 36-week pregnancy.
+In October 2016, Cassidy woke to intense pain and a sense of something terribly wrong with her 36-week pregnancy.
 She was able to wake her husband Kevin just before passing out who immediately saw the significant blood loss from his pregnant wife.
 The rest of what happened that night Cassidy learned only later when she came out of recovery.

 Kevin wasted no time getting Cassidy to Woman’s Hospital, driving at breakneck speed from their Prairieville home to get her medical help.
 At the hospital they discovered Cassidy had a placental abruption, which occurs when the placenta partially or completely separates from the inner wall of the uterus before delivery.
 Placental abruption is an uncommon but serious and life-threatening complication of late trimester pregnancy that can block the baby’s supply of oxygen and nutrients and cause heavy bleeding in the mother.

 The doctors at Woman’s Hospital quickly performed an emergency C-section to deliver Cassidy’s unborn baby and to stop the bleeding from her placenta.
 Their newborn baby boy, Everett, deprived of oxygen during the crisis, required oxygen and would end up staying 12 days in the neonatal intensive care.
 Cassidy lost so much blood she required two blood transfusions.